Greek election: Tsipras out, Mitsotakis in

 The right-wing and pro-Russian Greek Solution also scraped past, initial counts showed.

-But the neo-Nazi Golden Dawn party looked set to fail to make it.
+But the neo-Nazi Golden Dawn party looked set not to make it.

 The election took place on a hot day, with many young people going to the beach instead of voting, creating a turnout of some 56 percent, Greek media reported.